ldeffenb/Swarming-Wikipedia/README.md

 - A custom index-redirect.html is created in the root of the collection and set as the default file to redirect to A/index which is assumed to be the actual archive entry point.
 - Files that zimdump puts into the _exceptions directory are added as references to their originally specified directory.
 This happens when the archive contains a file and a directory that share the same name.
 I'm not 100% certain that swarm's manifest handles this properly, but I do it anyway.
 - All uploaded chunks are pinned in the uploading node, so the entire collection should always be visible via the /bzz URL at that node.
+- The tool (without zimdump and directly executing the [TS component](src/index.ts)) can also upload any arbitrary directory tree of files to the swarm, with a code-able default entry point which defaults to index.html.
+- For advanced interest, there is code in the tool that can dump the contents of a mantaray manifest from the swarm, again using just the [TS component](src/index.ts).

 ## License